JuliaGizmos/WebIO.jl/README.md

     dom"div"(
         dom"h2"(list.title),
         dom"div.todo-list"(
-            list.items # each element will be rendered using WebIO.render
+            list.items... # each element will be rendered using WebIO.render
         )
     )
 end